 Stomatitis causes

-The cause of stomatitis largely depends on which kind you have.
+The cause of stomatitis depends on the type you have.

 We mentioned denture sore earlier.
 That is caused by wearing dentures too long without a break, usually overnight while sleeping.
 As for the more common types of stomatitis, their causes vary.

-No one is completely sure what causes canker sores, but there are many things that contribute to their development:
+No one is completely sure what causes canker sores, but many things contribute to their development:

 certain medications,